WRFan/jailbreak10.3.3/README.md

 Input the number, hit the green button, nothing happens.
 Now, this cost me some nerves and time to find out what was causing this!
 There are only so many programmes using SSL pinning, and only those programmes need to be targeted!

 Also, I've never been able to actually install Whatsapp over Appstore + proxy, even with SSL pinning disabled.
 I was able to sniff out the entire traffic, get the .ipa link, everything was downloaded properly, but during the actual installation I got some error, don't remember what it was.
-That's irrelevant, however, since once you got the traffic log, you can disable the proxy.
+That's irrelevant, however, since once you've got the traffic log, you can disable the proxy.

 To actually disable SSL Pinning, the plugin must be injected into all apps/daemons used during the Appstore download process, and since Mobile Substrate is loaded AFTER boot, you need to restart the daemons: